How to Make Winter Cozy for Seniors with Sensory-Friendly Activities

 Winter doesn’t have to be a time of isolation or discomfort.
 With a bit of creativity and some thoughtful planning, you can make the season a time of warmth and joy for the seniors in your life.

 Looking for the best care options for your loved ones this winter?
-Assisting Hands Home Care provides personalized home care and live-in care services to ensure seniors stay cozy, comfortable, and cared for in Fort Lauderdale.
+Assisting Hands Home Care Fort Lauderdale provides personalized home care and live-in care services to ensure seniors stay cozy, comfortable, and cared for in Fort Lauderdale.